r-lib/slider/tests/testthat/_snaps/hop-vec.md

       hop_vec(1:2, 1, 1, ~ c(.x, 1))
     Condition
       Error:
+      i In index: 1
       !
-In iteration 1, the result of `.f` had size 2, not 1.
+The result of `.f` must have size 1, not 2.

 # inner type can be restricted with list_of